How to Find Property Investors and Angels for Your UK Property Ventures

 You've got the look, now let's network.
 Networking and meet-ups are a great way to meet like-minded people, investor conferences and pitching events can be found just about everywhere.
 Try to engage with as many networking opportunities as you can so you can build trusting relationships with investors, even if they don't initially invest.
 Cultivating strong relationships with potential investors can lead to long-term connections and future investment opportunities.

 Events where entrepreneurs pitch their business propositions to several investors at the same time are perfect places to increase the likelihood of finding an investor.
-This works well for both entrepreneurs and angels as by using these platforms, investors can find entrepreneurs who are aligned with their own investment criteria, making it a match made in heaven.
+This works well for both entrepreneurs and angels as by using these platforms, investors can find entrepreneurs who are aligned with their own investment criteria, investors that have the same property investment checklist, making it a match made in heaven.

 This is where your 'elevator' pitch comes in handy.
 An abridged version of your full pitch, communicating in a clear and succinct manner what you do, and how you are different to other pitches, usually given during the first few minutes of meeting your new acquaintance.
 Don't forget to smile.